artemsheludko/flexible-jekyll/_posts/2022-11-1-Web-Scraping-General-Conference-October-2022.markdown

 ---
 layout: post
-title: "Web Scraping General Conference October 2022"
+title: "What Do They Talk About In General Conference?"
 date: 2022-11-01 13:32:20 +0300
 description: Web Scraping and some text analysis of the talks given in General Conference from October 2022 # Add post description (optional)
 img: gen_conf_oct_22_wordcloud.png # Add image post (optional)